carpentries/2017Merger/README.md

 through which leaders can gain a better understanding of community opinions on policies and activities that have yet to be implemented.
 Each RFC contains proposed ideas for the combined organization, with a few questions to solicit feedback.
-After October 6, 2017, the Software Carpentry steering committee and Data Carpentry Board will review the community’s ideas and incorporate them into future decisions about the merger.
+After October 6, 2017, the Software Carpentry and Data Carpentry Steering Committees
+will review the community’s ideas and incorporate them into future decisions about the merger.